Member Service Requirements, MSR, is a requirement of PGA Members. The current cycle is Cycle 15A: June 16, 2018 – June 15, 2021.

 Credit requirements consist of two categories: (a) 54 Total Credits, and (b) 36 PGA Required Credits which must be from Meeting/Education and/or Player Development.

-Apprentice Orientations – All new apprentices must complete an Apprentice Orientation in order to participate in Section and Chapter Events.
+Associate Orientations – All new Associates must complete an Associate Orientation in order to participate in Section and Chapter Events.

 Membership Orientations – You must attend a Membership Orientation within a year of your election date to continue to be eligible for tournament play.